 What is needed is to accept your new situation and start to move towards adopting the skill-set needed to negate the effects illness can have on your future.

 These were my thoughts when I was diagnosed with chronic end stage renal failure (kidney failure).
 I did not like or understand the shadow I saw before me.
 I felt despondent and lacking in clarity seeing my future plans disappear.

 I had a very obvious sense that I was under skilled, mentally and emotionally, to deal with the issues confronting me.

-These feelings swallowed me up for quite a while.
+These feelings swallowed me up initially.

 Acceptance can be a slow and painful process when you are hit arbitrarily with a devastating diagnosis.

 To truly accept your situation it is good if that acceptance comes slowly.
 It needs to.

 There is a huge build up of tension from a shock diagnosis, at any age.

 Looking back I can see it was about embracing and facing the issues which were causing the tension.
 To a degree I did.
 For a long time I was a healthy kind of sick person.